|

 Max Green leased both of the shops and the flat from her in about 1967.
 Number 121 he continued as a wool shop.
 Number 119 was unoccupied and he opened it as a shoes and accessories shop.
 It is not known whether 119 had been empty since Les Sharman moved or was occupied by someone else.
 Max ran these shops until 1979.
 Max Green sold the businesses to George Benford in 1979 but he only ran them for a short period.
 From 1985 to 1988 it was run by Irene Drage and Susan Bailey as the first “Countdown" shop, selling clothes, gifts and household items.

 There have been a considerable number of owners and different trades for both shops, sometimes separated and sometimes both shops with the same trader.
 These include, an electrical shop run Adrian Byland, fishing tackle sales, Jonathan Brown estate agents which included an agency of the Market Harborough Building Society, a computer shop, a second hand goods shop, a health and tanning and nail-care studio.
-The current owners are Cookies a bread and confectionery shop with a small café who followed Munch early in 2007.
+The current owners trade as The Courtyard Cafe.
+They succeeded Cookies, a bread and confectionery shop with a small café who in turn followed Munch early in 2007.